ym-xu/FashionAI/README.md

 - User authentication: `/api/auth/login`, `/api/auth/register`
 - User profile: `/api/users/me`
 - Product management: `/api/products/`
+- File upload: `/api/upload-to-cloudflare`

 For a complete list of endpoints, refer to the FastAPI documentation available at `/docs` when running the server.

+## Image Storage

+The project uses Cloudflare Images for storing user-generated images.
+The `/api/upload-to-cloudflare` endpoint handles file uploads to Cloudflare's service.

+## CORS Configuration

+The backend is configured to allow CORS for the frontend running on `http://localhost:3000`.
+If you need to change this, update the `allow_origins` parameter in the `app.add_middleware()` call in `main.py`.

 ## Key Features